fraterrisus/walkthroughs/aethus/items.md

 *Where:* Kappa dam, several other places; crafted at the [Electronics Workbench](#electronics-workbench).

+*Blueprint:* In the Kappa outbuilding, which is across the first dam and a ways off to the left (**FIXME:** West?)

 *Cost:* 1x Tangrite Bar, 1x [Basic Electronics](#basic-electronics), 1x [Anti-Gravity Tech](#anti-gravity-tech)

-One of the more entertaining objects in the game: any time you're near water (or even something that *looks* like water), toss one of these out by activating it on your hotbar and hitting `R`.
+One of the more entertaining objects in the game: any time you're near water (or even something that *acts* like water), toss one of these out by activating it on your hotbar and hitting `R`.
 You'll pick up three or four random items based on where you happen to be.
 Several items on this page are *only* available via fishing, such as the [Ancient Bones](#ancient-bones) needed for one of Trudy's fetch quests, as well as most actual fish.

 Because you find them for the first time in the Lost World, you may not think to try using them "higher up" than that, but it's worth doing so.
-[Sandfish](#sandfish) can only be found on the Surface, [Heatshrimp](#heatshrimp) only in the Inner Caves, and [Ghostfish](#ghostfish) only in the Lost World.
+[Sandfish](#sandfish) can only be found on the Surface, [Heatshrimp](#heatshrimp) only in the Inner Caves, and [Ghostfish](#ghostfish) only in the upper regions of the Lost World.

 {% endaethusitem %}
 {% aethusitem 'Floodlight' %}